 Defra’s air quality grant scheme provides funding to eligible local authorities to help improve air quality.

-Air quality grant 2015 to 2016
+Air quality grant scheme 2023 to 2024

 Local authorities in England can apply for the Air Quality Grant 2023 to 2024.